17 Apr Xerosis

 Xerosis in Columbus, OH

 Xerosis, or dry skin, can be caused by a variety of factors.
 The skin routinely dries out for short periods of time, but chronic dry skin is a sign that you need board-certified dermatologist Dr. Shari Hicks-Graham.
-At Downtown Dermatology, she helps people in the Columbus and Upper Arlington area successfully control their xerosis.
+At Downtown Dermatology, she helps people in the Greater Columbus area successfully control their xerosis.